featherweight-design/feather/CONTRIBUTING.md

 This document contains a number of guidelines for contributing to this repo.
 It is an ever changing and constantly growing document, so if you have any questions reach out to one of our team members.
 If you think something needs to be tweaked or want to propose a change, feel free to submit a pull request updating this document.

 The configurations in this template are not rules that are set in stone but recommendations.
-Any standards aim to provide quick guidance for some of the development minutia that can often feel cumbersome or are overlooked such as formatting and testing.
+Any standards aim to provide quick guidance for some of the development minutia that can often feel cumbersome or are overlooked, such as formatting and testing.
 If some of these standards don't fit the needs of a particular application, they can be ripped out once a new repo is created.
-Any changes to this template will be considered on a case-by-case basis or possibly converted into another, more-specific repo template.
+Any changes to this template will be considered on a case-by-case basis or, potentially, converted into another, more-specific repo template.

 <!-- omit in toc -->
 ## Table of Contents